Calling service numbers

 Freephone numbers starting 0800 or 0808 are free to call from your Vodafone phone.

 These changes apply to every UK landline and mobile - not just your Vodafone phone.
 Find out more on the UK Calling website.

 Use our handy cost checker below to find out how much it'll cost you to call a premium or non-geographic number.

-If you’re a Pay monthly or business customer your access charge – the cost of connecting your call to our network – will be displayed on your bill.
+If you're a Pay monthly or business customer your access charge (the cost of connecting your call to our network) will be shown on your bill.

-If you’re a Pay as you go customer, you can find your access charge here
+If you're a Pay as you go customer, you can find your access charge online.

 Cost checker for 084, 087 and 09 calls

 Please enter the number you want to call:

 Rachel is a Vodafone customer with an access charge of 55p a minute and wants to call the customer service helpline at her bank.

 The bank advertises an 0870 number with the message: "Calls cost 5p a minute plus your phone company's access charge".